LIST: 35 Must-Visit Historical Places in the Philippines

 University of Santo Tomas

 The University of Santo Tomas, or UST, is recognized as the oldest existing university in Asia.
-This private Catholic university was founded in 1611 and is known to be where national hero Jose Rizal previously studied.
+This private Catholic university was founded in 1611 and is known as the institution where national hero Jose Rizal studied.
 During the Japanese colonial period, the Japanese forces made UST their internment camp.
 The Catholic University of the Philippines stands strong, with more than 400 years of history.

 - Address: España Blvd, Sampaloc, Manila